eliezer42/user_activity_etl/README.md

     updated = mapped_column(Boolean)        # If set to True, the record was updated
 ```

 In order to check for existing entries, the `email` field is used to query the database during the Transform phase.
+This allows the ETL to run more than once or restart in case of failure without duplicating entries.

 ### Scalability